sharccc/sharccc/README.md

 - 👋 Hi, I’m @sharccc
-- 👀 I’m one of the HashiCorp Global Terraform Support team - supporting customers running Terraform Enterprise - on all the platforms
+- 👀 I’m a Senior Engineer in the HashiCorp Global Terraform Support team - supporting customers running Terraform Enterprise - on aws, azure, gcp, vmware and with replicated, docker, k8s and soon, podman
-- 🌱 I'm continously learning everything about the product - all installation and runtime options - on aws, azure, gcp & vmware and replicated, docker, k8s and soon, podman
+- 🌱 I'm continuously learning - ready to support all the installation and runtime options - currently focused on all things Azure and getting certification-ready
-- 💞️ I'm passionate about deep-diving into issues, especially with Terraform HCL configuration, helping people out of bugs with the providers
+- 💞️ I'm passionate about helping people, especially enjoying deep-dives into with Terraform HCL configuration, finding and fixing bugs with the providers & getting people un-stuck
 <!---
 sharccc/sharccc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.